FORCE StaffOur staff is dedicated to improving the lives of all individuals and families facing hereditary cancer.

-Marisol resides in San Diego, California with her husband, Luis, and her two sons, Santiago and Nicolas.
+Marisol resides in Orange County, California with her husband, Luis, and her two sons, Santiago and Nicolas.

 Diane's family was shocked to learn their genetic test results following her aunt's ovarian cancer diagnosis in 1999 at the age of 53.
 When Diane discovered that her BRCA1 mutation was passed down from her father, she decided it was time to take action.
 She was given information about FORCE through her genetic counselor, went to local FORCE support meetings and researched options to reduce her risk.
 Diane made informed medical decisions and is proud to be called a previvor!

 Diane became an outreach co-coordinator in Philadelphia and quickly decided that she would love to help FORCE in any other way needed.
 She became the Director of Volunteer Programs and a FRAT Advocate (FORCE Research Advocate Training Program).

 She has a BA in Education from Kutztown University and worked for 20 years as an Early Childhood Education Center Director.
 Diane and her husband, Thomas, have a teenage daughter and two married sons.

 Lisa is a recognized consumer advocacy leader for the hereditary cancer community.
 Joining the FORCE staff in 2010, she combines her personal knowledge and experiences as a BRCA1 mutation carrier with over 20 years in public affairs and advocacy.
 She spearheads FORCE’s legislative and regulatory policy efforts, advocating for the unique needs of people who carry inherited genetic mutations that increase their risk of cancer, and the broader hereditary cancer community.